Skip to content

 • Like to challenge friends on a single topic with shareable duel links

-• Want an AI tutor mascot (Clash) that explains answers and chats on any topic
+• Want an in-game AI tutor mascot (Clash) that explains answers and chats on any topic

 • Enjoy daily quests and friend quests